Belarusian community RAZAM: Information distribution and campaigning

 RAZAM disseminates information and communicates with governments in the European Union.
 In 2021, regional RAZAM groups organised rallies, concerts and art exhibitions in Germany against the Lukashenko government and publicised their view of the situation in Belarus.

 In August 2020, RAZAM was one of the co-founders of a Germany-based "Belarus Working Group" together with the German-Russian Exchange, the German think tank Zentrum Liberale Moderne, the association "Human Rights in Belarus," the European Exchange, and the German–Belarusian Society.

+Awards

+On 23 May 2023, the Belarusian community RAZAM was awarded the Gustav Heinemann Citizens' Prize of the Social Democratic Party of Germany.

+Reaction of the authorities

+In the summer of 2023, a Belarusian court recognized the pages of the association and its regional groups on Instagram as extremist materials.